jan-casas/vsc-compute-dash/README.md

   managing construction model data, processing commits, and integrating version control features into project workflows.

 > [!IMPORTANT]
-> The project is only tested on a local machine and is not yet deployed to a production server.
+> The aim of this project is developing a minimum viable product (MVP) to test the interaction
-> The aim is to deploy the project (Speckle Server, Rhino Compute) to a
+> and the link with the Business Intelligence (BI) of the manufacturers.
-> Windows VM
+> The project is only tested on a local machine and is not yet deployed to a production server
-> server in the future.
+> (Speckle Server, Rhino Compute).

 ### User Interface Overview